seuneo/order-management/README.md

-To view, add and sort client orders from a database and with two different user roles.
-One with permission to do everything listed and another to only view the orders.
+To view, add and manage client orders from a database.